GeyserMC/GeyserWiki/_docs/other/discord-bot-usage.md

 ## Provider List

-Some host providers like ApexHosting/Aternos aso.. have different setup for Geyser.
-If you do not know how to setup Geyser on your provider you can either chechout manually here [Geyser HostProvider List](/geyser/supported-hosting-providers/) or use our bot command /provider "providername" as seen below.
+Some hosting providers have unique setup methods for Geyser.
+If you do not know how to setup Geyser on your provider you can either checkout the [Geyser Host Provider List](/geyser/supported-hosting-providers/) manually, or use our bot command `/provider "providername"` as seen below.

 ![Example of the provider command](https://cdn.discordapp.com/attachments/613194762249437245/1021791367585857587/unknown.png)